 3. Community purchase of Solar Panels

-4. Collect Runoff Water with a neighborhood group buy
+4. Collect Runoff Water in barrels with a neighborhood group buy

 5. subsidized Energy Audit

 Twenty Solar World panels (Chicago area group purchase) were installed on the studio rooftop (each panel coverts to 120 on the panel) feeds through a smart meter to farm energy for the Com Ed community.
 The smart meter measures our farmed energy output and incoming household electrical needs.
 With SREC Trade our farmed solar energy is sold to offset our installation costs.
 Government subsidized programs like these encourage community solar purchases, insulation, social event energy audits, tax incentives by reducing upfront costs to farm and reduce energy use.